RK0429/PyExporter/README.md

 ## Features

 - **Respect `.gitignore` Patterns:** Automatically excludes files and directories based on your `.gitignore` file.
+- **Include Patterns:** Optionally specify an include file to define patterns of files that should always be included.
 - **Hierarchical Structure:** Maintains the folder hierarchy in the output by using relative file paths as headers.
-- **Customizable Output:** Specify the root directory, output file name, and ignore file.
+- **Customizable Output:** Specify the root directory, output file name, ignore file, and include file.
 - **Handles Non-Text Files:** Gracefully handles non-text or unreadable files by indicating their presence without content.
+- **Jupyter Notebooks:** By default, strips output cells from `.ipynb` files, but you can choose to include them.

 ## Installation